 Dermoplast Side Effects

-Note: This page contains information about the side effects of benzocaine topical.
-Some of the dosage forms included on this document may not apply to the brand name Dermoplast.
+Note: This document contains side effect information about benzocaine topical.
+Some dosage forms listed on this page may not apply to the brand name Dermoplast.

-Applies to benzocaine topical: cream, film, gel/jelly, gum, liquid, lotion, lozenge/troche, ointment, paste, powder for suspension, solution, spray, swab, tablet disintegrating
+Applies to benzocaine topical: cream, gel/jelly, lotion, lozenge/troche, ointment, paste, powder for suspension, solution, spray, swab.
+Other dosage forms:

-In addition to its needed effects, some unwanted effects may be caused by benzocaine topical (the active ingredient contained in Dermoplast).
-In the event that any of these side effects do occur, they may require medical attention.
+Along with its needed effects, benzocaine topical (the active ingredient contained in Dermoplast) may cause some unwanted effects.
+Although not all of these side effects may occur, if they do occur they may need medical attention.

 - high fever